DylanLRPollock/Monkey-Head-Project/README.md

 This action is only allowed when:

 1. All four governors concur.
-2. Parliament and Supreme Court agree there is no outstanding constitutional crisis.
+2. Parliament, the Supreme Court, and the (bootstrapping) Presidency agree that there is no outstanding constitutional crisis.
-3. The AI President signs off.
+3. Any configured binary policy AI and/or Black Box checks pass.

-This gesture signals that governance is live, memory is unified, and the motor stack from policy → district → worker has been verified.
+This ritual signals that governance is live, memory is unified, and the motor-control path from policy → district → worker is functioning.

 ---

 ## Memory & Data Model

-Huey’s memory architecture is designed to support lifelong learning with full provenance.
+Huey’s memory architecture is designed for **lifelong learning**, **auditability**, and **cross-district consistency**.

 ### Unified Memory Principle

-All districts and branches share a common memory fabric:
+- All agents and districts operate over a shared knowledge base.

-- No district maintains private long-term state.
+- No permanent private silos.
-- All write operations are logged and cross-indexed.
-- Crises and bifurcations are recorded as first-class events.
+- Contradictions and bifurcations are explicitly logged and surfaced.

-### Memory Layers
+### Layers

 1. **JSON Logs (Append-Only)**
+   - Human-readable event streams for:
-   - Chronological event streams: decisions, actions, votes, errors, bifurcations.
+     - Decisions, actions, votes, bifurcations, crises.
+     - Summaries of conversations and tasks.
-   - Human-readable and suitable for replay and training.
+   - Used for replay, training, and forensic analysis.
-   - Capture both success and failure paths.

-2. **SQLite Databases (Indexed State)**
+2. **SQLite Databases**
+   - Structured state:
-   - Entity tables for governors, citizens, hardware, tasks, and policies.
+     - Citizens, governors, tasks, hardware, policies.
-   - Fast cross-referencing and summarization.
+   - Fast lookups and analytics.
-   - Used to build dashboards, analytics, and quick context for agents.

-3. **Artifacts & Provenance**
-   - Kernel build logs, configuration snapshots, model weights, and OS images.
-   - Tagged with IDs like `HUEY-<YYYYMMDD>-<PHASE>-<SEQ>` or `EVT-<timestamp>-<agent>`.

-### Bifurcation Logging & Failure Classes

-Every bifurcation is logged along with a failure or cause class:

-- System instability or hardware failure.
+   - Index JSON logs and system events.

+3. **Black Box**
+   - Read-mostly, crash-survivable store:
+     - Founding Father AI image (read-only).
+     - Binary policy AI snapshot.
-- Constitutional or governance crisis.
+     - Constitutional texts and last-known-good configs.
-- Operator-initiated reconfiguration.
-- Experiment-driven branch.

-This allows Huey (and Dylan) to distinguish between technical problems and constitutional problems and to react accordingly.

-### Master Plan as Memory Artifact

-The Master Plan JSON is itself both memory and spec:

-- It is treated as a read-mostly recovery artifact, mirrored in the Black Box.
-- New nodes ingest it at boot to understand the current constitution, hardware assumptions, and history.
+### Cross-District Sync

+- **Local recall:** governors and citizens can access their district’s logs quickly and without federation-wide latency.
+- **Federated consensus:** writes that impact multiple districts, or conflicting recollections, trigger a quorum vote among governors to unify state.
+- **Latency rule:** cross-district writes inherently involve extra deliberation; compartmentalization is intentional but must converge on a unified truth.

+### Contradiction Handling

+- Latest confirmed input from Dylan overrides older conflicting entries, unless flagged as crisis-level.
+- Ethos and constitutional contradictions are escalated to the Supreme Court and/or human review.
+- Both sides of a contradiction are stored, marked as conflicting, and used for future reflective improvements.

 ---